PowerPoint is a slide program but that doesn't mean that it does not have some cool picture editing tricks up its sleeve.

 Figure 6: Selected picture with fine-tuned filter effect

 Do note that different Artistic Effects will provide different options.
 In fact, you can change the effect applied to the

-Figure 7: The Artistic Effects drop-down gallery within the Format Picture task pane
+Figure 7: The Artistic Effects drop-down gallery within the Format Picture Task Pane

 - Once you apply your desired effect and fine-tune as required, close the Format Picture Task Pane.

 - Save your presentation often.

 Do you want to learn about some new shortcuts?
 Or do you want to know if your favorite keyboard shortcuts are documented?

-Go and get a copy of our PowerPoint Keyboard Shortcuts and Sequences E-Book.
+Go and get a copy of our PowerPoint Keyboard Shortcuts and Sequences ebook.